Do Go On - 448 - The Curse of the Lottery Winner

 I'll kick things off.

-Christine H has won a solid gold Toblerone.
+has won a solid gold toblaron.

-It looks cool.
-Yeah.
+It looks cool, yeah.

-It's a good paperweight.
-Slash is worth several hundred thousand, if not million dollars.
+It's a good paperweight slash is worth several hundred thousand, if not million dollars.

 So you'd probably just sell it.

-You'd probably sell it, but you know,
+You'd probably sell it.

-depending on how wealthy you already are,
+But, you know, depending on how wealthy you already are,

-maybe your paperweights can be a million dollars
+maybe your paperweights can be a million dollars worth of gold.

-And maybe you just hold back on selling it
+And maybe you just hold back on selling it until it's even more valuable.

 It's an investment.